Designing Robots to Help Women: DISCUSSION

-Furthermore, new technologies create not only opportunities, but also potentially new crimes.
-Robot designers should consider ahead of time how robots could be misused, and factor in such questions.
-For example, how to ensure that times or images recorded by a robot are accurate.
-Another question is if robots could inadvertently harm the women that they seek to help.
+In addition to further developing the drone prototype and prototyping the other sketches, future work will explore potential threats and regulation: Given that new technologies create not only opportunities, but also potentially new problems, robot designs should factor in ahead of time how robots could fail or be misused; e.g., how to ensure that times or images recorded by a robot are accurate.
+Another question is if robots could inadvertently harm the women they seek to help.
 For example, wind from a drone's propellers could disturb a crime scene, stirring up dust, erasing evidence or introducing contamination.
-Or, robots could make it harder for women to escape or hide (e.g. if a costly or large robot crashes, blocks an escape route, or betrays a woman's location).
+Or, robots could make it harder for women to escape or hide (e.g., if a costly or large robot crashes, blocks an escape route, or betrays a woman's location).
 As well, the concepts in the developed sketches could also be potentially misused to harm women.
-For example, the camera detecting prototype could be used by criminals to ensure that their cameras are well-hidden and will not be easily detected.
+For example, a camera-detecting robot could be used by criminals to test that their cameras are well-hidden and will not be easily detected.
 Or, a robot that guards a woman's personal space could be hacked to slip a sedative into her drink.
-Furthermore, (although it is estimated that false accusations, e.g., of rape, tend to be not so common) criminals could also potentially misuse robots to get others in trouble (e.g., getting an accomplice wearing a mask to trick the robot into thinking an innocent person committed a crime).
-Thus, one important area of future work will involve refining such scenarios, such that for example robots could be used to facilitate legal processes by delivering new or better forms of evidence in courts.
+Furthermore, criminals could also potentially misuse robots to get others in trouble (e.g., using disguises to trick a robot into thinking an innocent person committed a crime).
+Thus, one important area of future work will involve refining such designs, such that, e.g., robots could facilitate legal or healthcare processes by delivering new or better forms of evidence in courts or hospitals.

-Another question regards who will control women's ability to protect themselves with robots.
-Although governments introduce various rules and regulations, they might not "set the pace", since criminals can ignore rules, and people often use apps, which have their own terms.
-While users cannot be aware of all sets of terms for the apps they use, even if rules of technology providers might be in conflict, it seems like women themselves could set up the apps and robots they need for protection, e.g., detecting rapes in real-time with a drone.
+Another central question regards who will control women's ability to protect themselves with robots.
+Although governments introduce various rules and regulations, these might not "set the pace", since criminals can ignore rules, and people often use apps, which have their own terms decided by technology providers.
+While users cannot be aware of all sets of terms for the apps they use, even if terms might be in conflict, it seems like women themselves could set up the apps and robots they need for protection, e.g., detecting rapes in real-time with a drone.
 And, if such usage becomes widespread, it could motivate modifying existing restrictions.
 Therefore, we believe that prototyping solutions in this area could be a useful showcase for what AI can do to help people.